linuxmint/doc-developer-guide/docs/cinnamon.rst

 gnome-installer   A cross-distribution library used to install software applications
 ================  =========================================================================

-Cinnamon-desktop is developed in C and the source code is available on `Github <https://github.com/linuxmint/cinnamon-desktop>`_.
+The cinnamon-desktop library is developed in C and the source code is available on `Github <https://github.com/linuxmint/cinnamon-desktop>`_.

 muffin
 ~~~~~~